Cardinal Clinic

 • Protect staff, patients, visitors and Clinic property

-• Apprehend and prosecute offender and provide evidence to take criminal or civil action in the courts
+• Apprehend and prosecute offenders and provide evidence to take criminal or civil action in the courts

 • Provide a deterrent effect and reduce unlawful activity